 “Local sources always have smaller pools, so students have a better chance of standing out,” Mickelson explains.
 Service and business organizations such as the Lions Club and Rotary Club sometimes set aside funds to help deserving local students afford college.
 So do many churches, synagogues, and cultural institutions.

-Take for example an essay contest called Stop the Hate: Youth Speak Out, sponsored by the Maltz Museum of Jewish Heritage in Beachwood, Ohio.
+Take for example an essay and songwriting contest called Stop the Hate: Youth Speak Out, sponsored by the Maltz Museum of Jewish Heritage in Beachwood, Ohio.
 Students in grades 6-12 who live in Northeast Ohio can enter an essay describing their experience dealing with hatred, bigotry, or discrimination and how they are working to make their world a better place.

 “One of the reasons the Maltz Museum offers this contest is to encourage students who are committed to making the world a more just and equitable place.
 It’s really an investment in the future—theirs and ours,” says Ben Becker, who manages the museum’s public programs.
 “Young people are uniquely poised to make the kind of changes we need to end hatred and intolerance, and we want to support them in those efforts into their college years and beyond.”